Calluses on Dogs Elbow and Pressure Sores: How to Treat and Protect Your Pet

 A Callus Can Be Painful And Bleed

 My Golden started getting a callus on each upper elbow.
 He's a lazy dog, and just plops down on the carpet anywhere.
-I was sitting on the couch, and noticed he was licking and licking and licking his arm, I walked over to him to see if maybe he had a piece of shrubbery or something from the yard stuck to him like a dog usually gets.
-When I got him to turn over, (he's a big boy), I saw blood on his elbow and dripping down a little to his paw.
-I freaked out and thought maybe the callus got torn a little bit from my other golden and them playing together.
-I had no clue that the calluses could bleed.
-They looked, well, like calluses.
+I could actually tell he was not comfortable by the way he slowly slid his legs down.
+When he did that though, he would scrape the floor along the way.
+I noticed he was constantly licking his elbow so I was looking to see if maybe he had a piece of shrubbery or something from the yard stuck to him like a dog usually gets.
+I saw some blood on his leg; it was coming from the cracked callus and it was dripping down a little to his paw.
+I thought maybe it got torn from my other golden and them playing together.
 I had some bag balm and I wrapped it with gauze until I got him to the vet.
 Pay attention to your dog as he will let you know if something is hurting.

 How To NOT Treat Calluses/Pressure Sores

-If your dog does have any calluses and you notice they start bleeding, please don't wrap them like I did.
-I really thought I was doing him more good than harm.
+If your dog does have any calluses or sores and you notice that they start bleeding, please take your pet to the vet.
+Don't wrap them like I did unless the vet tells you to do so.
+There may be different circumstances than what hapowned to my dog.
+I honestly really thought I was doing him more good than harm.
 I love my dog like my own child, and had no idea.

 Elbow Cream or Wax